mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 In this project, you will create a simple search engine for the website <https://www.lawfareblog.com>.
 This website provides legal analysis on US national security issues.
+You will use pagerank to return only the most important results from this website in your search engine.

 **Due date:** Sunday, 22 September at midnight

 **Computation:**
 This project has low computational requirements.
 You should be able to complete it on your own laptops.

+**Collaboration Policy:**
+Do whatever will help you learn, but be an adult.
+You may talk to other students and use Google/ChatGPT.
+Recall that you will have an in-person oral exam on this material.

 ## Background